-The Emergency Management Response Group is activated when the Executive Director or their designee determine that service interruptions beyond the norm or the potential of public or employee harm is imminent.
+The Emergency Management Response Group is activated when the President & Chief Executive Officer or their designee determine that service interruptions beyond the norm or the potential of public or employee harm is imminent.
 This group is comprised of the executive management team and department heads that meet to determine solutions to minimize the effect on agency operations.
-This group will access mitigations and strategize how best communicate, partner resolve and reduce the risk of each event to an acceptable level.
-The Chief Safety Officer and the Manger of Emergency Preparedness partner to direct the Executive Management to utilize their individual resources and expertise to reduce or eliminate the event causations.
+This group will access mitigations and strategize how best to communicate with partners to resolve and reduce the risk of each event to an acceptable level.
+The Chief Safety Officer along with the Manger of Emergency Preparedness will direct the Executive Management to utilize their individual resources and expertise to reduce or eliminate the event causations.

-Upon a return to normalcy, usually within a few days, an after action review is scheduled by the Manager of Emergency Preparedness to analyze the event, determine if lessons learned occurred and to determine if future events of a similar nature, can best be processed to differently to stream-line the effectiveness of the agency response.
+Upon a return to normalcy, usually within a few days, an after-action review is scheduled by the Manager of Emergency Preparedness to analyze the event, determine if lessons learned occurred and to determine if future events of a similar nature, can be processed differently to stream-line the effectiveness of the agency response.